0.0 Bachelorarbeit - Gesamtübersicht

 4.0 Results

 Our analyses reveal a clear functional dissociation between the auditory where- and what-streams at the level of their prefrontal top-down regulators.
-Partial correlation of the two seed regions FEF and IFJa shows a distinct connectivity that aligns with the proposed supramodal organization.
+Partial correlation of the two seed regions FEF and IFJa shows a distinct connectivity that aligns with the proposed supramodal organisation.
 The FEF is selectively coupled to spatial-parietal and motor circuits, while IFJa is preferentially connected to the ventral semantic network and the Broca complex.
 This double dissociation is further supported by seed-specificity validations (FEF vs. 55b, IFJa vs. IFJp) and by the analysis of Broca’s areas 44 and 45.

 4.1 Global Connectivity Patterns

 Before examining each stream individually, we assess the overall functional dissociation between the auditory ‘what’ and ‘where’ streams.
-Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighboring control seeds.
+Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighbouring control seeds.

 4.1.1 FEF vs. IFJa: Validation of Prefrontal Seed Regions